Description and review of Tequila Museo Mayahuel, an upscale Mexican restaurant located in Downtown Sacramento.

-A friend and I recently had dinner at Tequila Museo Mayahuel (Mayahuel for short) prior to attending the theatre.
-Mayahuel (pronounced My-ah-well) is located at 12th and K Streets in Downtown Sacramento.
+A friend and I recently enjoyed dinner at Tequila Museo Mayahuel (Mayahuel for short) prior to attending the theatre.
+Mayahuel (pronounced My-ah-well) is located at 12th and K Streets.

 The menu at Mayahuel features Mexican cuisine as it would be prepared in Mexico.
 Menu offerings represent a variety of different regions and states.